samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Advantage

 If you have Advantage on a [D20 Test](#D20Test), roll two d20s, and use the higher roll.
-A roll can’t be affected by more than one Advantage, and Advantage and [Disadvantage](#Disadvantage) on the same roll cancel each other. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)").
+A roll can't be affected by more than one Advantage, and Advantage and [Disadvantage](#Disadvantage) on the same roll cancel each other. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)").

 ---